annahsc/annahsc/README.md

 ## 👾 Hey, I'm Anna 👋🏻

-Hey there!
-I’m a recent Master of Business Analytics graduate with past experience in sales analytics.
+I’m a recent Master of Business Analytics graduate with past experiences in sales analytics.
 This GitHub is my little playground where I share my coding, machine learning and data storytelling projects.